-The Mental Health and Nutrition Research Group at Canterbury University was brought to our attention because of this short clip (also inserted below) highlighting a research project involving micronutrients and the possible impact these have on alleviating depression in humans.
-We noticed that there was no mention of animal models, so we got in touch with the group to find out more!
+A research project run by the Mental Health and Nutrition Research Group at Canterbury University looked at micronutrients and the possible impact these have on alleviating depression in humans.
+We noticed that their research didn't mention animal models, so we got in touch with the group to find out more!

 When we asked if this research was based on animal models, a member of the research group said:

 “We don't conduct any studies on animals within our lab - or do any animal testing prior to receiving human ethical approval, and therefore all of the research that comes out of our lab is human-relevant.”

 This is fantastic news as this is the kind of research we advocate – research that is species-specific and humane.
 We focus a lot on what we are against, but we want to start making more of an effort to show you all what research looks like that we agree with.
 The human-relevant research conducted by the Mental Health and Nutrition Research Group appears to be both scientifically sound and ethical.